edwingeng/deque/README.md

 # Overview
-Deque is a highly optimized double-ended queue.
+Deque is a highly optimized double-ended queue, which is much efficient compared with `list.List` when adding or removing elements from the beginning or the end.

 **Please use [v2](v2/README.md), the generic version, if you have golang 1.18 or above.**